-I’m not complaining about this, just stating my observation.
+I’m not trying to complain about this, just stating my observation.
 I think it was so noticeable because, in many other travel experiences, you can always find ways to avoid standing in line.
 If you’re at a hotel, for example, you can just take the stairs if you don’t want to wait for the elevator.
 Or if you don’t like driving in heavy traffic, you can take a train or a bus.
 On a ship, though, you’re a captive audience and, well, you just have to wait your turn.

 #6: Most Of Your Trip Is Spent Just Getting There

 For example, it only took us one day to arrive in the Bahamas after our launch from Port Canaveral, but it took us more than two full days “out to sea” to get back from Sint Maarten.
 And if you’re claustrophobic or get cabin fever, that is a really, really long time.
-It’s no wonder cruise lines have to invent silly games to try to break up the monotony.
+It’s no wonder cruise lines have to invent silly games to try and break up the monotony.
 Would you ever attend an “International Men’s Hairy Chest Competition” on dry land?

-There are lots of things to do on a cruise ship while out to sea: games at the swimming pool, stand-up comedy shows, musical variety shows, bars with jazz piano players, karaoke, and other things of that nature, but all of them are clearly attempting to distract you from the fact that you’re stuck on a boat, over a thousand miles away from land and there’s nothing you can do about it for days.
+There are lots of things to do on a cruise ship while out to sea: games at the swimming pool, stand-up comedy shows, pillow fights, musical variety shows, bars with jazz piano players, karaoke, and other things of that nature, but all of them are clearly attempting to distract you from the fact that you’re stuck on a boat, over a thousand miles away from land and there’s nothing you can do about it for days.
 Most people didn’t seem to mind this.
 But to me, that time felt wasted.

 #7: Water, Water As Far As The Eye Can See

-There’s nothing to view when you look out a cruise ship window, except for when you pull into port.
+There’s simply nothing to view when you look out a cruise ship window, except for when you pull into port.
 Otherwise, when you’re out on the ocean, there’s not a darn thing anywhere.
 It’s just dark blue water as far as the eye can see.
 It’s a shocking realization that you can be so far away from civilization without seeing anything but water for more than a day at a time.
 The ocean, in a sense, is like a desert that way: it’s like vast plains of absolutely nothing.
-Every once in a while we’d see the occasional ship from another cruise line going the opposite direction, but that was about it.
+Every once in a while we’d see an occasional ship from another cruise line going in the opposite direction, but that was about it.

 #8: Cruise Ships Are Very Easy To Get Lost In

 Ships designed to hold, feed, and entertain over 4,000 people at a time have complex floor plans and layouts.
 It is surprisingly easy to get lost in them.
 We got lost nearly every time we left our cabin, even up to the very last day.
 There are many hallways, doors, elevators, and staircases that all look exactly alike, so it’s easy to get disoriented.
-There are even floors that are discontiguous: for example, on one floor on our ship (I think it was the third floor), you couldn’t walk straight from the back (the aft) of the ship all the way to the front (the bow) in one shot.
-Halfway through, you had to go up one floor, walk for a while, then go down the stairs back to the 3rd floor to continue.
+There are even floors that are dis-contiguous: for example, on one floor on our ship (I think it was the third floor), you couldn’t walk straight from the back (the aft) of the ship all the way to the front (the bow) in one shot.
+Halfway through, you had to go up one floor, walk for a while, then go back down the stairs back to the 3rd floor to continue.
 We never got used to this.
-Many times, I would think I was about to walk out to the Lido Deck (the 10th floor) and accidentally popped out onto the Panorama (the 11th floor) and vise-versa.
+Many times, I would think I was about to walk out to the Lido Deck (the 10th floor) and accidentally popped out onto the Panorama Deck (the 11th floor) and vise-versa.